peacalm/myostream/README.md

 so we can only enable watch locally to output variables, and let it do nothing when the program is running on online judger.

+Add this code segment at header of your code:

 ```C++
 #ifndef ONLINE_JUDGE
 #include <myostream.h>